Updated on October 26, 2022

 4. Blank Pages for Notes

-Again, these can be lined or unlined based on your own personal preference.
-My planner has both and I really like that!
-I use this section to record my master list.
-I also have a space to record shopping lists, blog ideas, as well as anything else I want to keep track of and refer back to.
+I use the extra notes pages to write out my master list.
+I also have a space to record shopping lists, blog ideas, and anything else I want to keep track of and refer back to.

 Optional (But Useful) Items in a Paper Planner